Michaelwucoc/shbs-note/TOEFL/2023-10-14 TOEFL Study Repo.md

 Make friends with like-minded people and do things of interest

+n

-Learning the local language and culture
+Learning the local language
 He has traveled to Japan and learned about the unique Japanese tea ceremony culture.
 Make friends with like-minded people and do things of interest

 co